Vangelis Raptopoulos: Career

-His first work In Pieces was published in 1979, at the age of 20.
-His first two books have been adapted for the television, Loula, Black Wedding and The Invention of Reality have been adapted for the theater, while The Bachelor was brought to the screen.
-The Cicadas came out in English and The Incredible Story of Pope Joan in Italian.
+He published his first work, In Pieces, in 1979 at the age of 20.
+Along with his second book, Toll Post, they were adapted for television; Loula, Black Wedding and The Invention of Reality were performed on stage; while The Bachelor and Lesbian were brought to the screen.
+The Cicadas came out in English, The Incredible Story of Pope Joan in Italian.
 He has published around 30 books.

-He has worked as a consultant in Greek publishing houses, a scenario consultant on various television channels, a newspaper columnist, a screenwriter, a producer and speaker on radio programs; he teaches Creative Writing at the Hellenic Open University as an adjunct lecturer.
+Raptopoulos has worked as a literary consultant in Greek publishing houses, a scenario consultant at Greek Film Center and various TV channels, a newspaper and magazine columnist, a screenwriter for the small and big screen, a playwright for the National Theater and independent theater groups, a producer and speaker on radio programs, an adjunct lecturer in Creative Writing at the Hellenic Open University.
 His personal archive has been donated to the Gennadius Library.